 If you have already attended a flea market in France, and if you are a little bit familiar with the language of Molière, chances are that you may have heard (without even noticing it) one or two of the “commonly used” above sentences.
 The French jargon of junk refers to a pictorial, diverse, and quite volatile vocabulary, which evolves quickly while remaining rooted in a century-long tradition.

-Knowing the meaning of some idioms belonging to this peculiar language, will grant you an undeniable advantage when it comes to haggling at flea markets in France.
+Knowing the meaning of some idioms belonging to this peculiar language, will grant you an undeniable advantage next time you’re haggling at your favourite Paris flea market.
 We’ve decrypted for you 10 idioms you will likely hear at French flea markets.

 Flea Market Idiom #1.
 “Acheter au cul du camion” (literal: to buy something at the back of the truck)

 Acheter au cul du camion means to buy something from a junk dealers, while he is still unpacking.
 But beware: Being an early bird is not enough.
 You will also need to be swift because you will compete with other professional merchant and antique dealers who also buy au cul du camion.
 Competition will be fierce, and your haggling margin pretty narrow.